Docs

 What about query directives?

-Although syntax can also appear in GraphQL queries sent from the client, implementing query directives requires runtime transformation of query documents.
+Although directive syntax can also appear in GraphQL queries sent from the client, implementing query directives requires runtime transformation of query documents.
 We have deliberately restricted this implementation to transformations that take place at server construction time.